jeong0449/FluidArdule/docs/installation.md

 ### 3.2 Bluetooth Audio

 Fluid Ardule can operate as a Bluetooth audio receiver through **Media Player → Bluetooth Audio**.
+Unlike Wi-Fi, Bluetooth Audio does not require NetworkManager and remains fully functional with the lightweight networking stack used by Fluid Ardule.

 Install the required Bluetooth and BlueALSA packages: